themustysmell/mLOFIAN/README.md

 - 3 log entries can be processed per second
 - 17 log lines can be processed per second

 A 92kB log file has approximately 260 log entries and 1700 log lines.
+Total processing time approx 95s.

 Tested so far with: